Skip to main content

 note

-Currently, point lights do not support shadow mapping, as their omnidirectional nature requires a different and more expensive rendering approach.
-This design choice ensures optimal performance while maintaining high visual quality where shadows are most impactful.
+Currently, point lights do not support shadow mapping, as their omnidirectional nature requires a more expensive rendering approach.
+This ensures optimal performance while maintaining visual quality where shadows are most impactful.